 In-store service was by far the most prompt and intimate, providing a very personalized approach for each individual.
 However, omnichannel helps to bring this personal level of customer service to other channels.

-Loyalty systems are also popular and are a great way of encouraging repeat purchases from customers.
+Loyalty systems are also popular and a great way of encouraging repeat customer purchases.
 This may take the form of a discount or free gift, giving customers more value and incentive to continue shopping with your brand.
-Implementing an omnichannel strategy, these systems are able to span both online and offline, meaning customers aren’t missing out however they decide to shop with your brand.
+Implementing an omnichannel strategy, these systems are able to span both online and offline, meaning customers aren’t missing out on however they decide to shop with your brand.

 Omnichannel has now become an essential part of commerce.
-With the wealth of choice made available through the internet, customers look not only at the brand but also the experiences they provide.
+With the wealth of choice made available through the internet, customers look at the brand and the experiences they provide.